Interactive children's book: Jean Marzollo and Walter Wick I Spy

 I Spy is another interactive children's book series that can be categorized as a hidden object picture book.
 Debuting in 1992, the books consist of texts written by Jean Marzollo regarding items hidden within the photographs captured by Walter Wick.

 Wick's photographs are set up in a cluttered assortment of items or to imitate a particular scene, like the toy shop window in I Spy: Christmas (1992).
 Below the picture, Marzollo involves readers with a riddle asking them to locate specific items within Wick's photograph.
 Wick's photographs are highly regarded for their expressive quality.

 The series originated with I Spy: A Book of Picture Riddles (1992) and grew to include I Spy: Christmas (1992), I Spy: Fun House (1993), I Spy: Mystery (1993), I Spy: Fantasy (1994), I Spy: School Days (1995), I Spy: Spooky Night (1996), and I Spy: Treasure Hunt (1999).

 A subsequent and more challenging series was begun in 1997 with I Spy: Super Challenger!
 (1997) and was continued with other installments such as I Spy: Gold Challenger!
 (1998), I Spy: Extreme Challenger!
 (2000), I Spy: Year-Round Challenger!
 (2001), and I Spy: Ultimate Challenger!
 (2003).

 The I Spy label has grown to include video games based on the books such as I Spy Spooky Mansion, I Spy Treasure Hunt and I Spy Fantasy.

 The franchise also includes Ultimate I Spy, an I Spy game for the Wii.
 I Spy: Fun House is being developed into a Nintendo DS game.
-The player is trapped in the actual fun-house and must find nine items to escape.
+The player is trapped in the actual funhouse and must find nine items to escape.

-Walter Wick is also author of his own hidden object series, similar to I Spy, called Can You See What I See?.
+Walter Wick is also the author of his own hidden object series, similar to I Spy, called Can You See What I See?.
 These books feature photographs and poems that require readers to find objects in the picture.
 The puzzles are slightly easier than those of the I Spy books.

 Other hidden object books

 Martin Handford, Jean Marzollo and Walter Wick are not the only three authors of hidden object picture books.
 However, they are the most established and recognized in the publishing world.
 Another author worth mentioning is Gillian Doherty.
 She is a published author and editor of children's books.
-Her hidden object picture books include 1001 Monster Things to Spot, 1001 Things to Spot, 1001 Wizard Things to Spot, and 1001 Things to Spot.
+Her hidden object picture books include 1001 Monster Things to Spot, 1001 Things to Spot, and 1001 Wizard Things to Spot.